 4. Uptrends

 Interestingly, you can pick the screen resolution while configuring your website on a desktop.
-This implies that Uptrends will check the website performance more comprehensively by choosing one of the four browsers — Chrome, PhantomJS, Firefox, and IE. Bandwidth throttling is another consideration it uses to check the website speed under various conditions.
+This implies that Uptrends will check the website performance more comprehensively by choosing one of the four browsers — Chrome, PhantomJS, Firefox, and IE. Bandwidth throttling is another consideration used to check the website speed under various conditions.

 Registering for a paid Uptrends Synthetic account will get alerts, basic monitors, message credits, and more.